Belfast Bikes

 Belfast City Council owns the scheme.
 The Department for Regional Development (DRD) provided initial capital funding for the scheme as part of their Active Travel Demonstration Projects budget.
 NSL is looking after the daily operation of the scheme, while Nextbike is responsible for the bikes.

 Expansion and development

-Starting initially with 30 stations, the number has increased to 59, and has expanded beyond the city centre area.
-This includes two stations at Queen's University Belfast (the cost of which was covered by the University), one close to the Titanic Belfast Convention Centre, and at the Mater, Royal Victoria and Belfast City Hospitals (the cost covered by the Belfast Health and Social Care Trust).
+The system started with 30 stations, the number has increased to 59, and has expanded beyond the city centre area.
+This includes stations at Queen's University Belfast (the cost of which was covered by the University), one close to the Titanic Belfast Convention Centre, and at the Mater, Royal Victoria and Belfast City Hospitals (the cost covered by the Belfast Health and Social Care Trust).
 Over recent years, the scheme has expanded into residential areas across the city.

 Plans for expansion are ratified by vote by Belfast City Council Strategic Policy and Resources Committee.

 Sponsorship

 At its launch the scheme was sponsored by Coca-Cola HBC for a three-year period and was known as Coca-Cola Zero Belfast Bikes.
 In April 2018 this sponsorship deal ended and after a tendering process Just Eat were named as the new sponsors in August 2018 with the scheme to be branded as Just Eat Belfast Bikes.
 The latest scheme sponsor (June 2024) is Frank and Honest Coffee Company owned by Irish grocery wholesaler Musgrave Group.